izznogooood/log-spindown/README.md

 cd log-spindown

 nano log-spindown
 (Edit "log-spindown" to include or exclude your HDD's, save and exit.
 For a permanent log: Change /tmp to /var/log in both log-spindown & log-spindown.daily.
-Keep in mind this wakes the drive)
+Keep in mind this wakes the drive.
+With an SSD this is irrelevant)

 sudo chown root:root *